Horse Stomach Ulcers – Treatment and Prevention

 Currently the only way to accurately confirm ulcers are present in a horse is by having a vet perform Esophagogastroscopy also know as Gastroscopy.
 It is usually administered by depriving the horse of food for at least 12 hours and can be quite stressful.

-Do get a good indication (without the stress) you can try this technique or treat your horse with a trial dose to see if symptoms subside.
+NEWSFLASH!
+You can now get a good indication (without the stress) with this technique or treat your horse with a trial dose to see if symptoms subside.

 How to Treat Horse Ulcers once they’ve been confirmed